Desert Promise.

 Decisions are hard.
 They are toiling.
 And yet, we are called to make them.

-However, when we wallow in the walls of indecision, we should ask ourselves:
+When we find ourselves wandering within the walls of indecision, we should ask ourselves:

 Am I partnering with God in this moment?